Four is the magic number.

 Sometimes the odd numbers feel uncomfortable without the intrusive thoughts

 I don’t always have these intrusive thoughts with odd numbers.
 Sometimes I just feel dirty with an odd number.

 I try not to have this obsession.
 But I just feel myself counting along in my head.
 It happens almost without any effort and this is why it is so tricky to stop.

-As I mentioned earlier, it isn’t always with stairs.
+It isn’t always with stairs.
 It can be the amount of doors I walk through in a corridor.
-I could even be the amount of sips I take of a drink.
+It could even be the amount of sips I take of a drink.

 The lack of effort it takes to count in my head makes number OCD so difficult to tackle.